Monitoring, data collection, and interpretation

 2014 Physical and Nutrient Monitoring Training

-On May 20th, DNR will host a training for the WQ, Discharge, and Geomorph protocols listed above at ThorpeWood in Thurmont, MD.
-Experts in each field will present PowerPoints and then demonstrate their techniques in a small stream nearby.
+On May 20th, DNR hosted a training for the Water Quality, Discharge, and Geomorph protocols listed above at ThorpeWood in Thurmont, MD.
+Experts in each field presented PowerPoints and then demonstrated their techniques in a small stream nearby.
 This is an annual event to train monitoring personnel involved with the Trust Fund.
-If your project plans on monitoring for biology, please refer to the MBSS training page for protocols and training information on collecting this type of data.
-For more information, view the 2013 presentations (in .pdf form) andphotos below.
+If your project plans on monitoring for biology, please refer to the MBSS training page for protocols and training information on collecting these type of data.
+For more information, view the 2014 presentations (in .pdf form) and photos below.

 - Introduction (Luke Roberson, DNR)